kivikakk/hdx/README.rst

   * SymbiYosys_
   * Z3_

-  Amaranth is configured to use the Yosys built by hdx, and not its builtin one.
+  Amaranth is configured to use the Yosys built by hdx, and not its built-in one.

 + ``nix-shell amaranth-dev-shell.nix``